SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Self-play Reinforcement Learning

 As instances with all-correct or all-incorrect responses have already been eliminated by the online filter, a majority answer can always be identified.
-If there is a tie among multiple majority answers, the one with the shortest length is selected, based on the assumption that the shortest response is typically the most concise and correct.
-We refer to this self-rewarding strategy as majority-vote-based reward.
+If there is a tie among multiple majority answers, the one with the shortest length is selected based on the principle that a more concise response is preferred to reduce verbosity.
+We refer to this self-rewarding strategy as majority-voting reward.
 It serves as a replacement for traditional reward computation methods that rely on reward models or verifiable labels, providing a practical and efficient approach to reward estimation.